Germany's IG Metall union calls for walkouts at Porsche to back pay claim

-FRANKFURT/BERLIN (Reuters) - Germany’s IG Metall labor union called on staff at Volkswagen’s (VOWG_p.DE) Porsche sports car brand to walk off their shifts for about an hour on Thursday as part of its campaign for higher pay across the engineering industry.
+FRANKFURT, Jan 3 (Reuters) - Germany’s IG Metall labour union called on staff at Volkswagen’s Porsche sports car brand to walk off their shifts for about an hour on Thursday as part of its campaign for higher pay across the engineering industry.

 The country’s biggest union is demanding a 6 percent wage rise this year for about 3.9 million workers in the metal and engineering sectors, including the German car industry.